Arepa Coalition Project

 The around 120 minutes long performance possess dance-theatrical elements, where the dancing will be performed with contemporary tunes, and nonlinear stories blend with theatrical vignettes and songs.
 Each artistic element will organically merge with the other to tell stories around the preparation/cooking of the Arepa, while some experiences of life, and love on Venezuelan and Colombian communities; as immigrants in a celebratory ambiance. * the arepa is the most recognised icon of the Colombian and Venezuelan gastronomic traditions.

 Developed by Artistic Director & Choreographer Elliott Ortiz, in collaboration with Choreographer Julieta Valero and Playwright Lupe Gehrenbeck; with Lights/ Stage by John McGee, Sound Designer Oswaldo Ortiz, Costume Curator Mariela Monroy , MUA & Hair by Percy Van Oordt.
 Project's cast: comedian/actress Laura Bolivar, actresses/singers: Laura Petit & Nataly Bravo, dancers: Leigh Atwell, Cynthia Cortes, Alessia Secli, Julieta Valero and Jonathan Colafrancesco.
-With collaboration also: Luis Vinoles (Director's Assistant), Jorge Tagliaferro (Stage Manager), Kim Sanchez (Sound Tech), Angelica Guvernez (Casting Director/ Media Supervisor), Esteban Cordero (Singing Coach), Jonny Rueda (Photography), Michelle Acevedo (Social Media Manager), Omar Montilla (arepa art images), Frances Velásquez (Graphic Designer) and D.10 Project's production team, and volunteers.
+With collaboration also: Luis Vinoles (Director's Assistant), Jorge Tagliaferro (Stage Manager), Kim Sanchez (Sound Tech), Angelica Guvernez (Casting Director/ Media Supervisor), Esteban Cordero (Singing Coach), Jonny Rueda (Photography), Michelle Acevedo (Social Media Manager), Omar Montilla (arepa art images), Frances Velásquez (Graphic Designer/ Photography) and D.10 Project's production team, and volunteers.